Stan Swamy: Activism

 What is happening to me is not something unique happening to me alone.
 It is a broader process that is taking place all over the country.
 We are all aware how prominent intellectuals, lawyers writers, poets, activists, students, leaders, they are all put into jail because they have expressed their dissent or raised questions about the ruling powers of India.
 We are part of the process.
 In a way I am happy to be part of this process.
 I am not a silent spectator, but part of the game, and ready to pay the price whatever be it.

-While incarcerated in Taloja Central Jail, in a letter to his Jesuit colleague, Swamy highlighted the plight of the prisoners stating, "Many of such poor undertrials don't know what charges have been put on them, have not seen their chargesheet and just remain in prison for years without any legal or other assistance."
+While incarcerated in Taloja Central Jail, in a letter to a Jesuit colleague, Swamy highlighted the plight of the prisoners stating, "Many of such poor undertrials don't know what charges have been put on them, have not seen their chargesheet and just remain in prison for years without any legal or other assistance."
 He ended the letter saying, "But we will still sing in chorus.
 A caged bird can still sing."